lazyoracle/video-face-detection/README.md

 The code has extensive comments explaining most of the logic and the use of various libraries and functions.

 Non-native dependencies - OpenCV

+`pip install opencv-python`

-Python version 3.5 and above
+Python version 3.5 and above (might work for lower versions of Python 3, not tested)